A frozen super-Earth orbiting a star at the bottom of the Main Sequence: Results

-First however the two epochs can be used without the knowledge of the source flux to check whether there is an indication we detect light from the lens as follows.
+First, however, the two epochs can be used as follows, without the knowledge of the source flux{\bf, } to check whether there is an indication that light from the lens is detected.
 The expected magnification gradient between the two NACO epochs based on the best-fit model of \cite{2008ApJ...684..663B} is $\Delta m = 0.230 \pm 0.015$~mag.
 Note that this gradient is basically the same for all competing planetary models, since the first epoch was taken close to the baseline of the event, where the single lens approximation describes the data very well.
 If the lens is dark and no unrelated source is contaminating our photometry (see Sec.~\ref{alt}) we then would expect to measure this difference in the relative photometry of the two epochs in each band.
 Since the quality of epoch 1 is superior we choose epoch 1 as reference to which we align epoch 2.
 We compare the photometry between the two epochs for each band using 3 different alignment procedures.
 First we compare the derived absolute photometry (with respect to 2MASS using the calibration ladder described in Sec.~\ref{ladder}).

-Then we align the epoch 2 with respect to (calibrated) epoch 1 using all common stars within 4 arcsec (to minimize effect of psf variations) of the target.
+Then we align epoch 2 with respect to (calibrated) epoch 1 using all common stars within $4''$ (to minimize effect of PSF variations) of the target.
 The resulting magnitude differences for the target and the absolute photometry values are summarized in Table~\ref{TARGETtable}.
-The difference between the epochs is shown in Fig\ref{Fig:NACOEp1Ep2}.
-For all bands regardless of the aligning method used, except for H (the set with the poorest epoch 2 data quality), the measured difference is less than in the case of a dark lens, albeit with different levels of significance.
-For K band, the best data set, a dark lens is inconsistent with the measurement at $2 \sigma$ for the absolute alignment and at $3 \sigma$ for the relative alignment.
+The difference between the epochs is shown in Fig.~\ref{Fig:NACOEp1Ep2}.
+Regardless of the alignment method used, for all bands except H (the set with the poorest epoch 2 data quality), the measured difference is less than in the case of a dark lens, albeit with different levels of significance.
+For $K$ band, the best data set, a dark lens is inconsistent with the measurement at $2 \sigma$ for the absolute alignment and at $3 \sigma$ for the relative alignment. {\change The results for $J$ band are also inconsistent with a dark lens, but in this case at slightly less than $2\,\sigma$.} This motivates a more careful examination of the evidence for a luminous lens.